josephrexme/josephrex.me/content/posts/2022-04-11-journey-to-my-first-home.md

 ---
 author: Joseph Rex
-title: Journey to my first home purchase
+title: Journey to my first home
 date: 2022-04-18T15:22:25-05:00
 lastmod: 2022-04-18T15:22:25-05:00
-permalink: /journey-to-my-first-home-purchase/
+permalink: /journey-to-my-first-home/
 draft: true
 tags:
   - family
   - finances
+  - real-estate
 ---
 As I hit publish on this, my wife and I just closed the deal on the purchase of our first home.
 We both do our best to make well planned decisions in most cases,